 Creation Care

-The Mennonite Church BC Creation Care Task Group exists to find ways for us to gather and resource and embolden one another to be a people of creation.
+The Mennonite Church BC Creation Care Task Group exists to find ways for us

 THE GREENER CONGREGATION SCORE SHEET